yuroitaki/q_learning/README.md

 # Q-Learning
-Experiment to compare different reinforcement learning exploration strategy, focused on the risk-seeking notion.
+Experiment to compare different Reinforcement Learning exploration strategy, focused on the risk-seeking notion.

 ## Set-Up